vorner/fastmatmult/presentation/presentation.md

 | **2048c** |     9s   |    5s    |    5s   |   5s    |   5s   |
 | **4096s** |   152s   |   48s    |   40s   | *38s*   |  41s   |
 | **4096c** |    68s   |   41s    |   39s   |  39s    |  42s   |

+* Further 6× speedup on 8-core CPU
+* Can expect more with more cores
+  - Measured 14× on machine with 2×10 cores with 2×HT (40 virtual cores, 20
+    physical)

 ---